paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 ### in preparation

-It is possible to gain further speedups by a similar factor, since the values up to N/p are themselves determined by those up to N/p^2.
+It is possible to gain further speedups by a similar factor, since the values up to N/p are themselves determined by those up to N/p^2, and so on.
 This is work in progress.

 ## optimizations